TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 .. tip::

-    If Extbase thows the exception
+    If Extbase throws the exception
     \TYPO3\CMS\Extbase\Mvc\Exception\InfiniteLoopException it signs that the
     ``@ignorevalidation`` annotation is missing.